Michael Magee (actor)

 Michael Magee (October 11, 1929 – July 15, 2011) was a Canadian actor, singer and author.
 He was known for voicing Cyril Sneer and his pet half dog/half aardvark Snag in the Canadian animated series The Raccoons and the voice for The Coach on the CBC show, Yes You Can.

 Career

-He was also well-known for his alter-ego that he created in the 1970s known as Fred C. Dobbs.
-Dobbs first came to the public's attention when a daily telephone call from a crotchety commentator enlivened the Bruno Gerussi's morning show on CBC Radio in the late 1960s and early 1970s.
-In the mid-to-late 1970s, Magee starred in a series for Toronto's TVOntario called Magee & Company, in which he played numerous characters, including Dobbs.
+Magee was the nephew of industrialist and racehorse stable owner E.P.
+Taylor, and was a regular at racetracks from the time he was a teenager.
+He spent time as a janitor, a surveyor, a hotel desk clerk, and a fish-cannery line-worker before he began his radio career at CKNW in Vancouver in 1956.
+He also spent time as a stage actor, but noted “You starve acting, and you need money to go to the races.”
+He became a writer, producer, and commentator for the CBC in 1964.

 In 1973, he created the show The Real Magees, where he and his wife Duddie were the hosts of this weekday, half-hour talk show, chatting informally with non-celebrities, such as a cab driver, ambulance driver and nightclub bouncer.
 Bob Weinstein produced the series in Montreal for Screen Gems and CBC Television.

+Magee also became well known for his alter-ego that he created in the late 1960s, Fred C. Dobbs.
+Dobbs was a wild-haired, cigar-smoking, opinionated, retirement-aged farmer from Beamsville, Ontario, with no filter and who fancied himself as a champion of the average working man.
+He first came to the public's attention when a daily telephone call from a crotchety commentator enlivened Bruno Gerussi's morning show on CBC Radio in the late 1960s and early 1970s.
+Magee based Dobbs on "All the old 'lobby generals'" he had encountered in his time at various racetracks; the name "Fred C. Dobbs" was taken from the lead character of The Treasure of the Sierra Madre.
+By 1969, Magee-as-Dobbs had appeared on CBC Television in sketches alongside Don Harron, who played a somewhat similar (albeit gentler) character -- opinionated, malaprop-spouting Parry Sound farmer Charlie Farquharson.